actionml/docs.actionml.com/single_machine.md

 7.1 Build PredictionIO

-We put PredictionIO in `/home/aml/pio-aml`.
 If you have installed in the past see the [upgrade instructions](/docs/install).
-Change to that location and run
+We put PredictionIO in `/home/aml/pio-aml` so change to that location and run

     ./make-distribution

-This will create executable jars for PredictionIO-0.9.
+This will create executable jars for PredictionIO-0.9.7-aml

 7.2 Setup Path for PIO commands